Re-storying with Acrylic and Word

 Coyote in the City

 As a Calgary resident living in Hawkwood, I have had numerous experiences with coyotes in the city.
-I have watched them hunt for mice and voles on Nose Hill, seen them moving through the vegetation alongside Confederation Creek in Confederation Park, startled as four coyotes exploded unexpectedly from beneath an evergreen on a hillside, and observed coyotes in my own residential area.
+I have watched them hunt for mice and voles on Nose Hill and saw them moving through the vegetation alongside Confederation Creek in Confederation Park.
+I was startled as four coyotes exploded unexpectedly from beneath an evergreen on a hillside, and observed coyotes in my own residential area.
 In the evening, coyotes sometimes provide wonderful musical entertainment, their voices ululating in the air.
-It is difficult to choose one particular memory out of many, but last year I had the privilege of having a coyote allows me to get very close to her indeed.
+It is difficult to choose one particular memory out of many, but last year I had the privilege of having a coyote allow me to get very close to her indeed.
 Each morning, I begin the day by taking our dog, a rough collie, down through the “urban green space” next to our home.

 It is a time to rejoice in the quiet of the first part of the day, listen to bird calls, and revel in the early light of the sun.
 On this occasion, it was a winter morning, and a thin blanket of snow hugged the ground.
 This green space comes to a T-intersection, and here, beneath a large spruce, our dog, Sage, spotted something nestled against the earth close to the tree.
 I swiveled to see what had grabbed her attention and saw a ball of fur curled in on itself, atop which sat two russet triangles.
 It was difficult to figure out exactly what I was looking at, even from only two and a half metres away.
 Was it a cat?
 Suddenly, a head emerged from behind a tail, and a coyote stared first at Sage and then at me.
 I moved my dog away, and we continued walking, so as not to disturb the coyote.